-Special care is taken to handle basic views.
-They are never split, rotated or flipped because an appropriate number of basic views (§4.2.3.2.1) and suitable atlas frame size (§4.2.6) are calculated.
-Also, because basic views often have the same number of active pixels, the ordering of clusters may be arbitrary.
-Clusters with the same number of active pixels are ordered by cluster ID to avoid undefined behavior.
+Special care is taken to handle basic and semi-basic views.
+They are never split, rotated or flipped because an appropriate number of basic and semi-basic views (§4.2.3.1) and suitable atlas frame size (§4.2.6) are calculated.
+Also, because basic views often have the same number of pixels, the ordering of clusters may be arbitrary.
+Clusters with the same number of pixels are ordered by cluster ID to avoid undefined behavior.

-Note that the optional rotation of 90° is clockwise from atlas frame to projection plane, as illustrated in Figure 18.
+Note that the optional rotation of 90° is clockwise from atlas frame to projection plane, as illustrated in Figure 20.
 The sample in the top-left corner of is the reference for specifying the position.

-Figure 18: Definition of 90° patch rotation
+Figure 20: Definition of 90° patch rotation